GummySearch alternative

 What should GummySearch users check first?

-Start by running a scan on the same subreddits you used to monitor.
+Once that is done, start by running a scan on the same subreddits you used to monitor.
 You will immediately see whether the recurring complaints IdeaFast surfaces match what you already knew from GummySearch, or whether the scoring surfaces something you had not noticed before.
 That one scan is usually enough to tell if the approach fits how you like to research.

 If you were using GummySearch mainly to keep a general pulse on a community rather than to hunt for a specific product idea, IdeaFast's scan-and-score model will feel like a different tool, not a drop-in replacement.
 It is built for the moment you are trying to decide what to build, not for ongoing casual monitoring of a subreddit's mood.